zappalaja/SPEAR_Earth_System_Data_Assistant/README.md

 2. Copy the 'chatbot.conf.template' and rename as 'chatbot.conf'.
 Edit the paths in the conf as needed.

 3. In /chatbot, copy and rename '.env.example' to '.env' in the same directory.
-Add your API keys or paths to local Ollama models.
+Add your API key(s).

 ## To enable authentication: